 Personal Consequences

-So the bottom line is quite simple – be cautious in your dealings and educate yourself and your employees about the risks and dangers.
-Sales may be low, and a bank may be rigid in its demands, but no amount of collected fees can be a substitute for a sound sales strategy, especially if it involves breaking the law.
+The bottom line is quite simple – be cautious in your dealings and educate yourself and your employees about the risks and dangers.
+Sales may be low, and banks may be rigid in their demands, but no amount of collected fees can be a substitute for a sound sales strategy, especially if you end up breaking the law.